ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 You are only able to submit one file at a time.
 To submit multiple files, you will need to use the 360Giving data file submission process to submit each file separately.

 ### Submit the link to your file
-Once your 360Giving data is ready to be added to the 360Giving Data Registry, go to the [Data Quality Tool](../../guidance/data-quality/) and refresh the page.
-Find the **Submit your data** section, under the **Check your data** section.
+Once your 360Giving data is ready to be added to the 360Giving Data Registry:
+- Go to the [Data Quality Tool](../../guidance/data-quality/) and refresh the page
+- Find the **Submit your data** section, under the **Check your data** section
 ![screenshot of DQT main page](../../assets/DFS Screenshot 2024-06-07 New button names.png)

-Paste the link to your file into the **Provide a link to your file** dialogue box.

-An example of a link to a file is https://www.examplefoundation.com/360Givingdata/EXAMPLE_FILE_NAME.xlsx.
+- Paste the link to your file into the **Provide a link to your file** dialogue box.
+An example of a link to a file is https://www.examplefoundation.com/360Givingdata/EXAMPLE_FILE_NAME.xlsx

-Click **Submit**.
+- Click **Submit**.

 If the file at that link contains valid 360Giving data and is hosted on an authorised domain, you will see a green tick on the **Submit your data** section, and be able to click on the **Submit your file** button.
 This will open the data file submission form.